microsoft/FHIR-Converter/README.md

 ## Resource validation and post-processing

-Real world HL7 messages vary in richness and level of conformance with the spec.
 The output of converter depends on the templates as well as the quality and richness of input messages.
 Therefore, it is important that you review and validate the Converter output before using those in production.

 In general, you can use [HL7 FHIR validator](https://wiki.hl7.org/Using_the_FHIR_Validator) to validate a FHIR resource.
 You may be able to fix some of the conversion issues by appropriately changing the templates.
 For other issues, you may need to have a post-processing step in your pipeline.